BrianJr03/Issa-Chat-App/README.md

     - Remove all chats
     - Toggle `Auto-play`, which allows one to automatically play an incoming Chat's text
     - Toggle a random `Conversational Context` being set on app start

+- Export Conversations - Download an entire `Conversation` as a JSON and PDF

+- Persistent Chat - Chats will be saved automatically

+- Theme Dialog - Select between 3 themes in `Theme`

 ## Prerequisites